Yield: 32 servings

 Mix oil and water together in a separate container.

 Add the liquid ingredients to the dry ingredients all at once and stir thoroughly until all the liquid has been absorbed and there are no dry spots left in the dough.
 The dough will become thick and stiff and should be begin to form a ball.

 Turn the dough out onto a 12-inch baking stone and shape it with a spatula and a rolling pin until covers the stone evenly with about a 1/4 inch border around the edge.
 The dough will be dense and about 3/8 inch thick.
 (It can be baked in a 9x13 baking pan or on a cookie sheet, you'll probably want to grease the pan and/or use baking parchment to line it.)

 Bake for about 50 minutes, rotating the baking stone halfway after about 25 minutes so the oatcakes cook more evenly.

 Remove from the baking stone and store into airtight containers while they are still hot.
-This helps keep them soft and easy chew.
+This helps keep them soft and easy to chew.

 We have not tried this recipe with "quick-cooking" rolled oats and would not recommend that as a substitute for the traditional, regular, slow-cooking rolled oats.

 Olive oil works well and tastes good, but really you can use whatever fat you and your cardiologist agree on.
-We've made many batches with butter (until the doctor told me my cholesterol levels were too high), we've also used bacon fat (yummy, but we only did it once), coconut oil, and even canola oil -- all with good results.
+We've made many batches with butter (until the doctor reminded me my cholesterol levels were too high), we've also used bacon fat (yummy, but we only did it once), coconut oil, and even canola oil -- all with good results.
 I imagine even lard would work well, but don't think I want to try beef fat.

 Choosing the appropriate ingredients gives the flexibility of a gluten-free, vegan, or (relatively) high-protein version to meet your unique dietary needs.